Corruption, Bribes, and DNA Fraud -- How to Protect Yourself

 First of all, as the company Director, I want to say that I am not a bad kind of person to take a bribe like that, to mislead somebody about paternity.
 Secondly, I choose employees carefully who are trustworthy kinds of people, both for the good of my own business and for our customers.
 Our two directors, one American and one Thai, have known all of our key employees personally for many years, in our DNA testing business.

 We don't need the money.
 I have several good businesses.
 We are well known in Bangkok, with a reputation for integrity.
 We don't need to do bad things to people, and we don't want to do bad things.
-We want to live a good life, and maintain a good conscience.
+We want to live a good life, maintain a good conscience, and choose what business to do and what business to turn down.

 We got into DNA testing from our private investigations business because paternity is a very important issue in life, so I wanted to take control of matters with exceptional care, not simply outsource.
 I have actually been handling DNA matters since the 1990s.